Tell us a little about yourself.

 Who or what inspired you to start using organic techniques?

-Tell us about something that grew well this last season.
+Tell us about something that grew well this year.

 Is there something you would do different next year or want to try/new?